Signal Processing and Machine Learning Algorithms for Precise Timing with PICOSEC Micromegas Detectors: Validation of the Emulation Model

 \section{Validation of the Emulation Model}

 The data set of emulated multi-pes waveforms is expected to be identical to the response of the PICOSEC-MM detector on the laser beam (EXP-set). and share the same timing properties as the EXP-set.
 EXP-set data have been fully analyzed offline, following the algorithm described in \cite{Aune:2020mwh}.
-After applying time walk corrections, parameterized as a function of the SAT to the e-peak charge, results in a timing resolution of 18.3$\pm$0.2\,ps.
+After applying time walk corrections, parameterized as a function of the SAT to the e-peak charge, results in a timing resolution of 18.3$\pm$0.2\,ps, shown in Fig.\ref{fig:EXP-resol}.

-The full offline analysis of PICOSEC-MM waveforms, requires the calculation and subtraction of the baseline offset, while the baseline RMS is also calculated on an event-by-event basis \cite{Bortfeldt2019}.
+The full offline analysis of PICOSEC-MM waveforms requires the calculation and subtraction of the baseline offset, while the baseline RMS is also determined on an event-by-event basis~\cite{Bortfeldt2019}.
+For each waveform, the baseline is estimated within a signal-free time window of at least 80\,ns preceding the pulse.
+The amplitude distribution in this region is fitted with a Gaussian function, whose mean value defines the baseline offset and whose standard deviation corresponds to the baseline RMS.
+This procedure corrects baseline drifts and accounts for fluctuations in the electronic noise level on an event-by-event basis.
 For the SPE-set, the baseline RMS distribution is presented with black in Fig.\ref{fig:rms_noise_tot}.
 Thus, during the summing process, the generated pulses present an increasing RMS baseline noise (red-colored distribution in Fig.\ref{fig:rms_noise_tot}), analogous with the square root of the number of photoelectrons.

 The simulated pulses suffer from extra artificial noise, caused by the summing method of the single-pes pulses.
 For the simulation, data of the SPE-set were used with e-peak charge greater than 1\,pC, or amplitude of 30\,mV, to reduce the noise contribution.
 Unfortunately, this selection cut restricts the number of available events, hence the missing part of the spectrum needs to be replaced.
 This replacement is realized by scaling down larger pulses, in accordance with the Polya charge distribution.